Deborah Rudibaugh

 I shared with the community the friend's concern about Jake's disappearance, but I also gave Deb's side of the story.

-Shortly after the article's release, Jake's friends contact the Gunnison County Sheriff's Office.
+Shortly after the article's release, release, Jake's friends contact the Gunnison County Sheriff's Office.

 Jake's friends also tell investigators that when Jake first went missing, they created a Facebook group dedicated to finding him.